 Don Riso and Russ Hudson have outlined the key compatibility issues between each combination of Enneagram types in our Type Compatibility Matrix.
 For more information, we offer a Relationships Workshop.

 Naturally, we recommend our best-selling books on the Enneagram as being those that present the most complete and accurate descriptions of the types and the system as a whole.
 They also offer a great deal of insight

 and practices for using the Enneagram in your personal life.
 Furthermore, we continually revise all of our books so that they contain the newest, most precise work about the Enneagram system available anywhere.
 For advanced students, we recommend two books in particular, Character and Neurosis by Claudio Naranjo and Facets of Unity (about the Holy Ideas) by A. H. Almaas.

 Our five books are The Wisdom of the Enneagram (1999), Personality Types (1987, 1996), Understanding the Enneagram (1990, 2000), Discovering Your Personality Type, and Enneagram Transformations (1993).
-Don Riso and Russ Hudson are also still working on their business book, Personality Types at Work.
-They have also written The Power of the Enneagram (published as a 6-cassette audio tape set by Nightingale Conant, as well as an abridged edition of it on 2 cassettes by Simon & Schuster.)
+We have also written The Power of the Enneagram (published as a 6-cassette audio tape set by Nightingale Conant, as well as an abridged edition of it on 2 cassettes by Simon & Schuster.)
 Please note that all of our books and tapes contain completely different material, and none of the books repeats contents from any other book or tape.